 Since then, some major accomplishments include:

 Geography and people

-Mongolia sits in central Asia between Russia to the north and China to the south.
+Mongolia, a large, landlocked country with one of the lowest population densities in the world, sits in central Asia between Russia to the north and China to the south.
 Grassland and semi-desert cover most of the terrain.
-The Gobi Desert, contrary to its name, is not exclusively desert: it includes some forests, oases, and mountains.
+The Gobi Desert, contrary to its name, is not exclusively desert: It includes some forests, oases, and mountains.
 In the north lies Lake Khövsgöl, Mongolia’s largest freshwater lake.

 The continental climate brings wide temperature and weather changes throughout the seasons.
 Summers are usually warm and mild, and winters are often long and cold.
 With an average of over 200 cloudless days per year, Mongolia has earned the name Land of Blue Sky.

 Natural resources include oil, coal, copper, tungsten, phosphates, tin, nickel, zinc, gold, silver, and iron.

 Most Mongolians are of ethnic Mongol groups, with the Khalkha being the largest group.
 About 90 percent of Mongolians speak the Khalkha Mongol dialect; the rest of the population uses Turkic or Russian.

 During the 13th century, leader Genghis Khan established a huge Mongolian empire.
 After his death, the empire dwindled and eventually fell under the control of China.

 Centuries later, Mongolia gained independence in 1921.
 A Communist government established power in Mongolia in 1924.
 After a peaceful democratic revolution, the first free elections took place in July 1990.
 Free elections continue today.